• 100 % pure China Tung Oil: no additives or distillates

 TEMPERATURE: Pure Tung Oil should remain above freezing during and after application for a period of 10 to 15 days.
 If freezing temperatures do occur it is possible for the fat in the oil to rise out of the oil and deposit on the surface.
 The warmer the temperature the faster the oil will cure however direct sunlight baking a surface after a "fresh" application can quickly polymerize the oil.
 Resulting in a dry rubbery frosted appearance or a distinctly more glossy finish then the surrounding area.

-STORING MATERIAL: Pure Tung Oil should be stored in moderate temperature, not to freeze and not hot places like attics.
+STORING MATERIAL: Pure Tung Oil should be stored in moderate temperatures, not to freeze and not hot places like attics.
 It should also be stored out of direct sunlight like a mildly heated basement area.
 A mixture of Pure Tung Oil and Citrus Solvent should be stored in the "White" Citrus Solvent container.
 These are treated to hold the Solvent for optimum storage.

 FDA: Pure Tung Oil is approved for food contact by the FDA.
 View document.